 By ingredients, this recipe is dairy-free / non-dairy, egg-free, optionally gluten-free, peanut-free, optionally vegan, and vegetarian.

-For soy-free and dairy-free popcorn power bars, seek out dark chocolate that is also soy lecithin-free (Pascha is my favorite!) and use a soy-free margarine (Earth Balance offers a couple).
+For soy-free and dairy-free popcorn power bars, seek out dark chocolate that is also soy lecithin-free and use a soy-free margarine (Earth Balance offers a couple).
 While you could use coconut oil in place of the margarine (and a pinch of salt), it will produce much firmer bars.

 - 8 cups popped popcorn (preferably organic)